sshantel/planter-ropot/README.md

 $ git clone https://github.com/sshantel/planter-ropot
 ```

+2. Install dependencies:
+$ pip install -r requirements.txt

-2. If you don't want to search for planters for sale in the SF Bay Area, you'll need to update the ```region``` and ```term```  in line 149 of ```scraper.py``` to fit your desired needs.
+3. If you don't want to search for planters for sale in the SF Bay Area, you'll need to update the ```region``` and ```term```  in line 149 of ```scraper.py``` to fit your desired needs.
 The URL in line 37 can be adjusted according to what you want to scrape on Craigslist as well.

-3. Source the Slackbot API by running the following command:
+4. Source the Slackbot API by running the following command:
 ```
 $ source secrets.sh
 ```
-4. Final command to run Planter-Ropot locally:
+5. Final command to run Planter-Ropot locally:
 ```
 $ python3 scraper.py
 ```